-Zydeco Nation tells the story of the French Creole migration from Louisiana to California and the rise of the Bay Area’s thriving zydeco culture.
-It was was funded in part by Cal Humanities and distributed by Prime Time Radio.
-Produced in 2012 by Barry Yeoman and Richard Ziglar; narrated by Richard.
+A radio documentary that tells the story of the French Creole migration from Louisiana to California and the rise of the Bay Area’s thriving zydeco culture.
+Produced by Barry Yeoman and Richard Ziglar; narrated by Richard.

-Still Singing the Blues, a two-part, two-hour radio documentary series about older blues and rhythm-and-blues musicians in New Orleans and South Louisiana.
-The series was funded in part by the Louisiana Endowment for the Humanities.
-Produced in 2010 by Barry Yeoman and Richard Ziglar; narrated by Richard.
+A two-part, two-hour radio documentary series about older blues and rhythm-and-blues musicians in New Orleans and South Louisiana.
+Produced by Barry Yeoman and Richard Ziglar; narrated by Richard.

 Listen to Elizabeth Edwards segment

-Truckin’ My Blues Away, a music-rich hour-long radio documentary about four older Southern bluesmen-and the folklorist who is working to promote them on the world stage.
-Produced in 2010 by Barry Yeoman and Richard Ziglar for Prime Time Radio; narrated by Barry.
+A music-rich hour-long radio documentary about four older Southern bluesmen-and the folklorist who is working to promote them on the world stage.
+Produced by Barry Yeoman and Richard Ziglar; narrated by Barry.

 Listen to Truckin’ My Blues Away

-Picking Up the Pieces, a Gracie Award-winning 2008 documentary about the growing role of parents in caring for veterans who return home severely injured from Iraq and Afghanistan.
-Reported, co-produced, and narrated by Barry, and distributed by Prime Time Radio.
+A Gracie Award-winning radio documentary about the growing role of parents in caring for veterans who return home severely injured from Iraq and Afghanistan.
+Reported, co-produced, and narrated by Barry.
 Produced by Steve Mencher.

-Voices of Katrina, a documentary reported and narrated by Barry for Prime Time Radio.
-It was broadcast in 2007, on the second anniversary of Hurricane Katrina.
+A radio documentary reported and narrated by Barry.
+It was broadcast on the second anniversary of Hurricane Katrina.
 Produced by Rachel McCarthy.

 Listen to Voices of Katrina, Part 1